Click the button and start listening to this article.

-So whether you are a one man show business and take care of everything yourself or outsource video editing to scale up your video marketing efforts, at the end of the day you want to put out videos that convert.
+So whether you are a one-man show business and take care of everything yourself or outsource video editing to scale up your video marketing efforts, at the end of the day you want to put out videos that convert.

-So, in this post I am going to break down by 5 best tips that will give you a head start with your Instagram videos.
+So, in this post, I am going to break down by 5 best tips that will give you a head start with your Instagram videos.
 Let’s dive in.

 Tip #1 Always go vertical

-Many old school video content creators, myself included, love those nice, wide, horizontal, cinematic looking videos.
+Many old-school video content creators, myself included, love those nice, wide, horizontal, cinematic-looking videos.
 I am totally guilty of that as well.

 Even though Instagram lets you upload 16:9 videos, you will get much better results when you’re using vertical videos.
-Or at least square 1:1 aspect ratio for your videos.
+Or at least a square 1:1 aspect ratio for your videos.
 Those aspect ratios will get you the most engagement, as per studies.

-Moreover, you are saving yourself some time in post-production because you don’t have to spend an hour or two to edit your video, crop it and re-frame it so that it looks good.
+Moreover, you are saving yourself some time in post-production because you don’t have to spend an hour or two to edit your video, crop it, and re-frame it so that it looks good.

 So always post vertical or square videos on Instagram.
-It will get more likes, more comments and ultimately more leads for your business.
+It will get more likes, more comments, and ultimately more leads for your business.

 Tip #2 Give your videos a “behind the scenes” feel

-Insta Stories is a great way to tap into the behind the scenes.
+Insta Stories is a great way to tap into the behind-the-scenes.
 For example, if you’re into the video editing business like me, on your main page on your YouTube you probably want to show awesome videos, the final cuts, right?

-But on your Insta Stories you can show your video editing process, explain how you cut videos, what video rendering settings you’re using and stuff that happens before people get to see the finished product of whatever your business is doing.
+But on your Insta Stories, you can show your video editing process, explain how you cut videos, what video rendering settings you’re using, and stuff that happens before people get to see the finished product of whatever your business is doing.